ADGEfficiency/programming-resources/writing-code.md

 3. Proximity - the space between objects (close to similarity) -
 4. Closure - group formed if they appear to form a whole
 5. Continuation - intersection of two objects appears to the eye as one single object

+## Readability

+Reader should be able to figure out in a minute what a function does

+## Functions

+What does the function do?
+Should be as long as it needs to be.

+### Greg Ward - How to Write Reusable Code - PyCon 2015 - [video](https://www.youtube.com/watch?v=r9cnHO15YgU)

+- functions = compute stuff & returns value with no side effect
+- procedure = has side effects
+- don't combine functions and procedures in the same function

+### Jack Diederich - HOWTO Write a Function - [youtube](https://www.youtube.com/watch?v=rrBJVMyD-Gs)

+- return early if possible (holdover from C - compiler would require/need a single return)
+- All effort is not useful effort - but all effort feels like useful effort
+- define things where you use them (ie lists to append too etc) - the reason not to do this is a holdover from C

+Job hard enough without trying to clever up the place Always and nevers - this talk doesn’t have them
+Not all effort is useful effort

+Code review
+- the last chance, the gatekeeper
+- reviews force you to think about how the code will be read

+Reader should be able to figure out in a minute what a function does

+Functions are about WHAT - what does the function do
+- function should go on as long as it has too

+Input
+- get info
+- don't get what you don't need
+- early errors are good errors (ie input checks)
+- asserts add information

+Transform
+- should be boring
+- exceptions should be exceptional

+Output
+- pretty print results
+- executions should be really surprising
+- format info the way caller expects
+- use assert statements - they are low overhead and tells reader what is going to happen
+- return once = form old compilers (no longer true) = use as many returns as you need
+- returning early adds confidence - return early when you can

+If you can get away without using a temporary - don’t use it (skip the temporary)
+- means reader has less to worry about

+Exceptions show that you have thought about your failure conditions

+rules for `**kwargs` - hurts readability, use only where you have too

+### Jack Diederich - Stop Writing Classes - [video](https://www.youtube.com/watch?v=o9pEzgHorH0)

+- if you have two methods - one being init - it shouldn’t be a class!
+- don’t make new execeptions when you don’t need to
+- refactor religiously

+Zen of Python = prefer easy things
+* simple better than complex
+* flat is better than nested
+* readability counts
+* if the implementation is hard to explain, its a bad idea
+* if the implementation is easy to explain, is might be a good idea

+Don't do hard things in the first place, or revert complications later

+How to notice when you've done down the wrong path, and how to work backwards from there

+If you use class once and throw it away, it could be a lot simpler

+First thing you need to do with code is to read it

+Don't write code you don't need

+Use class with bundle of mutable data and bunch of related functions

+## Refactoring

+Cycle of reorganizing and rewriting to improve readability & testability

+### Brett Slatkin - Refactoring Python: Why and how to restructure your code - PyCon 2016 - [youtube](https://www.youtube.com/watch?v=D_6ybDcU5gc&feature=player_embedded)

+Wrote effective Python - 59 ways!

+Refactoring
+- repeatedly reorganizing + rewriting until it's obvious to a new reader
+- readability and testability
+- great programmer spends half his time refactoring
+- instead of using a conditional - use a class with `__bool__` and then use ` if instance then` etc.  Allows easier testing